curious-bigcat/cdp/snowflake_cdp_demo.md

 - **AI-Powered Campaign Analytics with Braze + Snowflake Cortex** – Provides end-to-end instructions for standing up the Cortex semantic model, metrics, and Streamlit “Marketing Insight Navigator” app.
 Great for the measurement portion of the story or for a follow-on demo on AI-assisted campaign analytics.
 - **Improving Ad Performance with Facebook CAPI via Hightouch** – Demonstrates how the same Snowflake audience tables can drive paid media conversion signals.
 Use it when you want to expand the narrative from Braze to performance ads or show multi-channel activation from a single activation schema.
 - **Suppress Existing Customers from YouTube Campaigns with Hightouch** – Offers a no-code Hightouch Audiences flow for suppression lists.
 Reference it when discussing privacy-safe opt-out handling, or when audience asks how to operationalize exclusion segments alongside the Braze re-engagement campaign.
-- **LiveRamp Identity & Translation Quickstart** – Details how to install the native application, configure metadata, execute resolution/transcoding, and audit match filters so you can showcase durable IDs and partner-specific RampIDs without exposing raw PII.
+- **Verisk Marketing Solutions Consumer Identity Resolution & Enrichment** – Marketplace documentation covering how to install the app, call `VMS_ENRICHMENT`, and interpret PID/HHID outputs plus demographic/property/auto attributes.
+- **Acxiom Data Enrichment Application** – User guide outlining how to generate Real ID inside Snowflake and append demographic, economic, Personicx, and vertical propensity bundles for activation.